Worn, chipped, or discolored teeth can affect the overall look of your smile and make you feel self-conscious when talking or taking photos.

 Porcelain veneers can dramatically enhance the appearance of your smile.
 However, in some cases, patients wish to enhance their results by adding other procedures into their treatment plans.
 At our practice, we can include veneers as part of a personalized smile makeover plan to address a wide range of cosmetic issues.
 Two of treatments most commonly combined with veneers are teeth whitening and gum contouring.

 Flexible Financing Is Available

 Since veneers are a cosmetic procedure, they are generally not covered by insurance.
 Paying out of pocket for cosmetic treatment can feel out of reach for some patients.
-At our practice, we offer flexible, affordable third-party financing.
+At our practice, we offer flexible, affordable third-party financing to our patients in Kenilworth, Evanston, Glenview, and surrounding communities.
 You can discuss your payment and financing options with our team during your initial consultation.

 The best way to find out how much your treatment with veneers will cost is to schedule an appointment at our office.

 Few cosmetic treatments can offer the kind of comprehensive results provided by porcelain veneers.
 Veneers are highly stain-resistant and can last for years, meaning you can experience the same benefits as a teeth whitening procedure with longer-lasting results.
 Additionally, dental ceramic is able to mimic the light reflecting properties of natural teeth for an incredibly lifelike effect.

 Not sure veneers are worth the cost?

 Porcelain Veneers Offer Substantial Advantages over Cheaper Options